Freie Universität Berlin Summer

 All courses make use of the city and its manifold resources (extended classroom principle).
 FUBiS also arranges for housing, extra-curricular activities and other services.
 Freie Universität Berlin International Summer University is an intensive short-term program for international students offered by Freie Universität Berlin.
 During three terms per year, FUBiS offers subject courses in English and German language courses at all proficiency levels.
 All courses make use of the city and its manifold resources (extended classroom principle).
 FUBiS also arranges for housing, extra-curricular activities and other services.

 One academic reference required - see the Eligibility section below.

-The program offers German intensive and semi-intensive language courses at all levels as well as other courses across various subject areas, 2019 program below:
+The program offers German intensive and semi-intensive language courses at all levels as well as other courses across various subject areas:

 - Creating a Solo Performance: Berlin Cabaret/Kabarett

 - Berlin and the Digital Music Era